FREQUENTLY ASKED QUESTIONS

-Since many non-profit organizations today have very high administrative costs, we decided that the best way to ensure that 100% of all personal donations received would go directly to the cause would be to do it ourselves!
+Since many non-profit organizations today have very high administrative costs, we decided that the best way to ensure that 100% of all personal donations received would go directly to the cause, would be to do it ourselves!
 This way we can guarantee that if you donate (for example) $100, all 100 of it will be spent on providing clean water and assistance in community growth to a developing village.
 We couldn't guarantee that if we raised money for another organization that we were not in close contact with.
-We have also learned so much from starting our own organization, and feel very blessed to have experienced all that we have from the day we started until now, and we're sure that the positive experiences will only continue as we keep doing what we're doing!
+We have also learned so much from starting our own organization, and feel very blessed to have experienced all that we have from the day we started until now!

 What makes E.P.I.C. different from a lot of the other existing organizations supplying clean water to the developing world already?

 When we visited Tanzania in the summer of 2007, we walked with one local woman for 4 miles (there and back) to collect water from the village's only source (a dirty river).
 This distance is one that is typically walked by many women and children in developing countries to collect enough water for their families.
 Sometimes the trip is made 4-5 times a day, meaning that the children often miss school as a result of it, and the women are unable to maintain successful businesses, due to a lack of time.
-All of this wouldn't be so bad if the water were at least clean, but the water they are collecting is often polluted, meaning that those who drink it could catch a number of diseases, which have the potential to kill if not properly treated.
+In addition to that, the water they are collecting is often polluted, meaning that those who drink it could catch a number of diseases, which have the potential to kill if not properly treated.

+If you would like to join us in Tanzania, please fill out an application to be considered for our E.P.I.C.
+Fellowship Program.
 Because E.P.I.C. is a movement of consciousness, awareness, and proactive spirit, the more help we can get, the easier it is for us to take action.
 We therefore encourage you to offer not only monetary gifts, but also your time, talent, or voice in whatever way you feel would contribute positively to our vision.
-You can donate to E.P.I.C.'s Ripple Project', or purchase E.P.I.C.'s merchandise.
-You can also offer us your time by putting together your own E.P.I.C. fundraiser, selling E.P.I.C. merchandise, or helping us out at one of our events.
-What we mean by donating your "talents", is to offer us what you are good at, whether it be graphic design, media, film, music, business, advice, or anything else that you feel could be of benefit to our efforts.
-This "talent" could also mean offering the staff of E.P.I.C. discounts or donations of services that are much needed to successfully operate as a non-profit.
-By lending us your voice, you could be a part of one of our many video projects, conferences, fundraising campaigns, etc. You could also use your voice to raise awareness and empower people in your community by starting your own chapter of E.P.I.C.
+You can donate to E.P.I.C. directly, or offer us your time by putting together your own E.P.I.C. fundraiser.
+You could also use your voice to raise awareness and empower people in your community by starting your own chapter of E.P.I.C.
 For more information on how you can help, feel free to contact us!

-Why is E.P.I.C.'s first project focused on Africa when there are so many problems facing people here in America?
+Why does E.P.I.C. support communities in Africa when there are so many problems facing people here in America?